Axum

 The ruins of the ancient city of Aksum are found close to Ethiopia’s northern border.
 They mark the location of the heart of ancient Ethiopia when the Kingdom of Aksum was the most powerful state between the Eastern Roman Empire and Persia.
 The massive ruins, dating from between the 1st and the 13th century A.D., include monolithic obelisks, giant stelae, royal tombs, and the ruins of ancient castles.
 Long after its political decline in the 10th century, Ethiopian emperors continued to be crowned in Aksum. http://whc.unesco.org/en/list/15

 Of all the important ancient civilizations of the past, that of the ancient Ethiopian kingdom of Aksum still remains perhaps the least known.”
-Says Stuart Munro-Hay in his book “Aksum – An African Civilisation of Late Antiquity.”
+Says Stuart Munro-Hay in his book “Aksum – An African Civilization of Late Antiquity.”

 Now it’s time for you to discover the undiscovered and tell the untold.
 The Aksumite state bordered one of the ancient world’s great arteries of commerce, the Red Sea, and through its port of Adulis Aksum participated actively in contemporary events.
 Its links with other countries, whether through military campaigns, trading enterprise, or cultural and ideological exchange, made Aksum part and parcel of the international community of the time, peripheral perhaps from the Romano-centric point-of-view, but directly involved with the nations of the southern and eastern spheres, both within the Roman empire and beyond.
 Aksum’s position in the international trade and diplomatic activity which connected the Roman provinces around the Mediterranean via the Red Sea with South Arabia, Persia, India, Sri Lanka, and even China, tied it too firmly into the network of commerce.